fakeowl1/fakeowl1/README.md

 - 👋 Hi, I’m @hok7z
 - 👀 I’m interested in **libre** software development
-- 🌱 I’m currently learning C/C++ and Golang
+- 🌱 I’m currently learning C/C++ and Python

 <!---
 hok7z/hok7z is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.